 This sophisticated brunch and breakfast spot is found in the 108-year-old Fairmont Empress Hotel.

-Here you’ll find unique takes on classic farm-to-table breakfast dishes.
-Popular savory dishes include their PNW Benedict made with Dungeness crab, pulled pork benedict, and chicken and waffles.
-Sweet options include coconut chia pudding and smoothie bowls garnished with watermelon popsicles.
+Here, you’ll find unique takes on classic farm-to-table breakfast dishes.
+Popular savory dishes include their PNW Benedict made with Dungeness crab, the pulled pork benedict, and the chicken and waffles.
+Sweet options include the coconut chia pudding and smoothie bowls garnished with watermelon popsicles.

 Be sure to also try the Q Signature Mimosa.
 Instead of the traditional orange or grapefruit juice, it’s made with gooseberries and lemon verbena from their rooftop garden.
 Classic mimosas plus coffee, a selection of teas, and homemade hot chocolate can also be ordered.